Skip to main content

 # Start workflow with initial state

-handle = await client.workflows.invoke(
+handle = await polos.invoke(

 "shopping_cart",